acomagu/trie/README.md

-# The fast and flexible Trie Tree implementation
+# trie: The fast and flexible Trie Tree implementation

 The [Trie Tree](https://wikipedia.org/wiki/Trie) implementation in Go.
 It has flexible interface and works fast as Radix Tree implementation.